CSE370HCI/hci-social-frontend/backend/README.md

 # HCI-Social Backend
-Backend/API layer for UB CSE370 course project
+Backend/API layer for the UB CSE370 course project

 ## Getting Started
 The simplest way to get started is by running `npm run develop`.
 This will start the application